tthatcher95/PyHAT_Point_Spectra_GUI/README.md

 point_spectra_gui
 ```

+# Bugs

+- Run into bugs or features that are missing?
+Let us know by reporting an issue!

 # PYSAT UI
 ![PYSAT splash](./images/splash.png)

 - The UI's backend is designed and created in Python with the QT framework
-- Run into bugs or features that are missing?
-Let us know by reporting an issue!

 ## Control Flow